 Logo.png

-Trikone Chicago is a registered not-for-profit organization for queer South Asians and their family, friends, allies, and community.
-The broadly defined term "queer" is inclusive of (but not limited to) those individuals who identify as lesbian, gay, bisexual, asexual, transgender, queer, hijra, kothi, meti, MSM, WSW, and questioning.
-By "South Asian" we refer to those who trace their ethnic and cultural heritage to the areas currently known as Pakistan, Bangladesh, India, Afghanistan, Sri Lanka, Bhutan, Nepal, and the Maldives.
+Trikone Chicago is a volunteer-run, registered not-for-profit organization dedicated to supporting queer South Asians, along with their family, friends, allies, and broader community.
+The term "queer" is inclusive of (but not limited to) individuals who identify as lesbian, gay, bisexual, asexual, transgender, queer, hijra, kothi, meti, MSM, WSW, and those who are questioning.
+"South Asian" refers to individuals tracing their ethnic and cultural heritage to Pakistan, Bangladesh, India, Afghanistan, Sri Lanka, Bhutan, Nepal, and the Maldives.

-Through our cultural nights, film festivals, literary events, awareness campaigns, pride celebrations, and a host of other collaborative programming, Trikone Chicago has worked hard to nurture and empower the LGBT South Asian community in the Mid-west region of the United States of America
+Through volunteer-led initiatives such as cultural nights, film festivals, literary events, awareness campaigns, pride celebrations, and other collaborative programming, Trikone Chicago has worked tirelessly to empower the LGBTQ+ South Asian community in the Midwest region of the United States.

 Click on the video below to learn more about South Asian queer community And Trikone Chicago.